 Using this, you may build response plays that allow you to organize multiple teams around an incident by calling on only one escalation policy.

 You may manually send an incident to users and escalation policies, requiring an individual acknowledge per user or escalation policy.

 When an incident requires multiple responders, it will not move to an acknowledged state until all required responders have acknowledged it.
 As an example, you will see the state of paging and progress of acknowledgement in the incident card in the below graphic.

 Adding Responders to an Incident

 You may require responder acknowledgement by clicking the responders icon and adding responders to a particular incident.

 You will then be prompted by the following modal; here you are able to select which user or Escalation Policies to page and require individual acknowledgement.
 This is similar to reroute, but instead of cancelling paging via a singular Ack, each escalation policy or user must acknowledge to move an incident to an acknowledged state.

 Splunk On-Call can suggest responders who are likely able to help.
-Splunk On-Ca;; leverages information about user involvement in past incidents to suggest responders that may be added to an incident response.
+Splunk On-Call leverages information about user involvement in past incidents to suggest responders that may be added to incident response.
 If a user is currently not on-call a red warning symbol will appear next to the user’s name.